 It is the policy of New York University (NYU, “the University”) that equipment acquired with Federal funding is managed in accordance with Federal regulations, sponsor requirements and University policies.
 The management of equipment acquired with Federal funding at the University is an integral process supported by all Finance, Purchasing, Asset Management, departments, schools and units of NYU.

-The purpose of this policy is to provide guidance to Principal Investigators (PI’s) and departments for managing Federally funded equipment in accordance with Federal Office of Budget and Management (OMB) Circulars, sponsor requirements and University policies.
+The purpose of this policy is to provide guidance to Principal Investigators (PIs) and departments for managing Federally funded equipment.
+Equipment acquired with Sponsor funds must be managed in accordance with award terms and conditions, Federal regulations, if federally funded, sponsor requirements and University policies.

 This policy is applicable to NYU equipment acquired with Federal funding.
 Equipment can be acquired through purchase, fabrication, donation or transfer from another institution.